Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Results and Discussion

-ESR studies in anthracite samples have been carried out on stationary ESR spectrometer "Radiopan" at room temperature.
-The 100 kHz high frequency modulation of static magnetic field $H_0$ was used.
-The static magnetic field $H_0$ was sweeped in two directions from lesser value to bigger value ($\frac{dH_0}{dt} > 0$) and from bigger value to lesser value ($\frac{dH_0}{dt} < 0$).
-Two regime of registration were used - with automatic microwave frequency adjustment and without automatic microwave frequency adjustment.
-The spectra obtained are presented in Figures 1, 3-9.
-The most interesting, that the spectra can be registered by using of 100 kHz high frequency (HF) modulation canal at modulation amplitude $H_m = 0$, Figure 1.
-It is seen from Figure 1, that the spectrum has very unusual for stationary ESR-spectroscopy form, it is similar partly to the spectra, registered by nonstationary transient ESR-spectroscopy.
-At the same time the functional dependence is another.
-The spectral distribution of nutation signals in transient ESR-spectroscopy is described usually by Bessel functions.
-The spectrum, presented in Figure 1, consist of two group of very narrow ESR lines.
-For instance, the linewidth ${\Delta}H$ of the central line with maximal amplitude in left group is equal to $0.01 (\pm 0.004)$ G. It allows to determine $g$-value (that is g-factor in Zeeman term of spin-Hamiltonian) very precisely.
-It is equal to 2.002735 $(\pm 0.000001)$.
-The linewidth of the other lines is practically the same.
-The lines presented in Figure 1 seem to be the most narrow among all the lines, registered in ESR-spectroscopy at all.
-The position of the central line with maximal amplitude in right group is given by $g$-value 2.00255 $(\pm 0.00001)$.
-The structure of the spectrum is very similar to theoretical time evolution for a system with one qubit in JCM, Figure 2.
-Really, the spectra in both the groups can be described by almost sinusoidal dependence with Gaussian envelope, Figure 3.
-The qualitative difference between time evolution given by JCM and spectral distribution presented in Figure 1 is that, the left group of lines in JCM has cosinusoidal dependence, Figure 2.
-The possibility to explain the spectrum observed by usual amplitude modulation is excluded, since the envelope by amplitude modulation is described by sinusoidal dependence, we have the envelope, described by Gauss distribution with slightly different parameters for left and right sides.
-So the fit of experimental data, Figure 3, for left hand side group of lines gives the following expression
+The most interesting, that the ESR-spectra can be registered by using of 100 kHz high frequency (HF) modulation canal at the modulation amplitude ($H_m$) with the value $H_m = 0$, Figure 1.
+The other registration conditions are the following: scan range was equal to 2 G, scan time was 8 minutes, time constant by the registration on the recorder was 0.3 s, microwave power level was 6 dB, the power value at 0 dB corresponds to 100 mW.
+Any digital treatment or accumulation of the spectral data were not used.
+It is seen from Figure 1, that the spectrum has the very unusual form for the stationary ESR-spectroscopy.
+It is similar to some extent to the spectra, registered by nonstationary classical transient ESR-spectroscopy.
+At the same time, the functional dependence is another.
+The spectral distribution of nutation signals in classical transient ESR-spectroscopy is described usually by continuous Bessel functions.
+The spectrum, presented in Figure 1, has the time-discrete character and consist of two oscillation groups of very narrow resonance lines in the range [3322.49 - 3322.87] G and [3322.88 - 3323.5] G, at that the second less intensive group consist of two subgroups in the ranges [3322.88 - 3323.24] G and [3323.24 - 3323.5] G correspondingly.
+The number of the lines in the ranges [3322.49 - 3322.87] G and [3322.49 - 3322.87] G is the same.
+Hence, it seems to be evident, that the subgroup [3323.24 - 3323.5] G is registered the only partly.
+The linewidth ${\Delta}H$ of the near central line with the maximal amplitude in the left group [we designate it by term main group (MG)] is equal to $0.01 (\pm 0.002)$ G. The linewidth of the other lines is the same within limits of the accuracy above indicated, that is, it is equal to $0.01 (\pm 0.002)$ G. The lines, presented in Figure 1, seem to be the most narrow among all the lines, registered in the stationary ESR-spectroscopy at all.
+It allows to determine $g$-value (that is, g-factor in the Zeeman term of the spin-Hamiltonian for absorbing centers) very precisely.
+It is equal to 2.002780 $(\pm 0.000005)$.
+It is the maximal precision of the g-value determination in all the world practice of the stationary ESR-measurements.
+The accuracy of the measurements achieved was determined by the high short-time stability and the high homogeneity of the static magnetic field, indicated above in the second Section and also by the high frequency stability at a fixed static magnetic field position, which was controlled by the precise digital microwave wavemeter.